Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 Answer: 3.5mm TRS jack (Bonus Qns: Is this a balanced cable?)

 Answer: 2.5mm TRS jack that can carry balanced signals

-Do you see that the FiiO Q5 had two outputs?
-One with a headphone logo, another with a “BAL” sign.
-Do you understand what that means?
+Can you see the two outputs on the FiiO Q5?
+One with a headphone logo and another with a “BAL” sign.
+What does that mean?

 Lastly, another practice question:

-See if you can read the “Headphone Output” specifications of the Sony TA-ZH1ES and understand what they mean.
+See if you can read the “Headphone Output” specifications of the Sony TA-ZH1ES and understand their meaning.

 If you do, congratulations!
 You just leveled up your audiophile knowledge.